venkatapavan2905/Terraform_Iac/README.md

 # Terraform_Iac
-This repository consists of Terraform files to provision resources in aws cloud and deploy a group of web servers with load balancer.
+This repository consists of Terraform files to provision resources in aws and azure cloud.